 A revocable living trust is a popular estate planning tool that you can use to determine who will get your property when you die.
 Most living trusts are "revocable" because you can change them as your circumstances or wishes change.
 Revocable living trusts are "living" because you make them during your lifetime.
 Lawyers sometimes call this "inter vivos."

-Most people use a living trust to avoid probate.
-Probate is the court-supervised process of wrapping up a person’s estate.
+Most people use living trusts to avoid probate.
+Probate is the court-supervised process of wrapping up a person's estate.
 Probate can be expensive, time consuming, and is often more of a burden than a help.
 Property left through a living trust can pass to beneficiaries without probate.

 Learn more about probate in Nolo's Probate FAQ.

 While saving your loved ones from the hassle and expense of the probate process is the greatest advantage of a living trust, there are a few other benefits:

 For a more thorough discussion of these benefits, see Other Advantages of a Living Trust.

 The main disadvantages of a living trust are: